devendranaga/linux-systems-programming-with-c/basics_and_starting_up.md

 # Basics and Starting up

-For any systems level programs, tools are at most important for validation, simulation and statistics.
+For any systems level programs, tools are at most important for testing, validation, simulation and statistics.

 The tools may range from a simple program that gets transmitted and received packet counts to a tool that performs dynamic changing of configuration items in the system daemons without the need of a restart.